ucb-bar/fpga-zynq/README.md

 	|-> uImage
 	|-> uramdisk.image.gz

 At this point, you have performed the necessary steps to run binaries on Rocket.
 See [Section 8](#booting) for how to do so.
-If you are interested in running riscv-linux on Rocket, continue on:
+If you are interested in running riscv-linux on Rocket, continue on to Section 7:

 ### 7) <a name="riscv-linux"></a> Building/Obtaining riscv-linux